By Teachers, For Teachers

 It is challenging to keep track of time during a conference.
 Looking up at the clock ever so often, may send the message that you are not really interested in what is being said.
 Don't be a “clock watcher”.

 The downside of not keeping track of time is having parents waiting outside for their scheduled time.
 Parents who have to wait often become unhappy parents.
-You don't want to start a conference with an agitated parent.
+You don't want to start parent teacher conferences with an agitated parent.
 Use a kitchen timer.
 Explain to parent(s) before beginning that you are using the timer to ensure everyone gets their scheduled time.
 Should the timer go off and you need to discuss further, arrange to meet another time when you are not so restricted.
 Remember this time has been scheduled to discuss the child's progress/needs, not to discuss the upcoming Christmas party.
 Do your best to stay on topic.

 Another thought, if you know a particular conference needs additional time, try arranging that conference at the end of the scheduled time.
 This way if you run over, no one is waiting.